Use this guide to understand course descriptions & requirements. Courses listed in this catalog are subject to change without notice.

 Prerequisites for undergraduate courses are checked by Schedule Builder.
 It is the student's responsibility to meet these requirements and the instructor's responsibility to enforce them.
 Students who have completed equivalent work may be admitted to the course at the instructor's discretion.
 For complete information, see Student Information on Prerequisites.

 001-099, Lower Division Courses.
-Courses open to all students for lower division credit who have met the necessary prerequisites as indicated in the General Catalog course description; designed primarily for freshmen and sophomores.
+Courses open to students for lower division credit who have met the necessary prerequisites and enrollment restrictions as indicated in Schedule Builder; designed primarily for freshmen and sophomores.

 100-199, Upper Division Courses.
-Courses open to all students who have met the necessary prerequisites as indicated in the General Catalog course description.
+Courses open to students who have met the necessary prerequisites and enrollment restrictions as indicated in Schedule Builder.
 Preparation generally includes completion of one lower division course in the given subject or completion of two years of college work.

 090X/190X.
 Seminar courses for in-depth examination of a special topic within the subject area.